 |Indian Harvest Specialty Foods||Case of Whole Grain 5 Blend|

 |Signature Breads||Case of Ultragrain Breadsticks, Petite Rolls OR Pull-Apart Rolls|

 DOES YOUR SCHOOL NEED HELP WITH WHOLE GRAIN RECIPES?

-This is the 6th year we’ve run the Whole Grains Challenge Foodservice awards program.
+This was the 6th and final year we’ve run the Whole Grains Challenge Foodservice awards program.
 Click here to learn more about some of our previous top winners.